Andros island is the second-largest island of the Cyclades, just 2 hours away from Athens’ smaller port of Rafina.

 The Monastery of Panachrantou is the most beautiful Byzantine monastery of Andros.

-It was built by Emperor Nikiforos Fokas in 969 AD and can be found 4 km from Chora, near the village Falika.
+It was built by Emperor Nikiforos Fokas in 969 CE and can be found 4 km from Chora, near the village Falika.
 Call them at +30 22820 51090 if you would like to visit.

 A very beautiful Monastery is also the Agia Marina Monastery in Apikia village.